 Leasehold reform legislation on the horizonPrint publication

-Karl Anders, Louise Power and Sandip Singh, Walker Morris’ Housing and Banking Litigation specialists, explain The UK Government’s recent announcement that legislation to significantly reform leasehold property ownership is on the horizon.
-In particular, in this ‘thought leadership’ piece, Karl, Louise and Sandip consider potential impacts for mortgage lenders, landlords, portfolio investors and all those operating within the ‘living’ sector.
+Karl Anders and Louise Power, Walker Morris’ Housing and Banking Litigation specialists, explain The UK Government’s recent announcement that legislation to significantly reform leasehold property ownership is on the horizon.
+In particular, in this ‘thought leadership’ piece, Karl and Louise consider potential impacts for mortgage lenders, landlords, portfolio investors and all those operating within the ‘living’ sector.